anitapeppercorn/Simple-Stripe-Checkout/README.md

 example STRIPE_SECRET_KEY="sk_test_4eC39HqLyjWDarjtT1zdp7dc"

-MIT license and original authored by Credits

-Author: @thorsten-stripe
-This project was bootstrapped with Create React App.
+MIT license and original authored by @thorsten-stripe This project was bootstrapped with Create React App.